l1siki-dev/okinawa_gametheory/docs/01_Analysis/06_history-okinawa.md

-# History Analysis: I'm pure Okinawan, and I hate Ryukyu.
+# History Overview: I'm pure Okinawan, and I hate Ryukyu.

 I studied Okinawa history extensively.
 And I found that Ryukyu was the enemy of Okinawa people.